-Do dogs and cats eat toads?
+Will dogs and cats eat toads?

 If you suspect toad poisoning, use a garden hose to flush your pet’s mouth.
-Be sure to hold his head downward so the water isn’t swallowed or inhaled.
+Be sure to hold his head down, so the water isn’t swallowed or inhaled.
 Use your fingers to rub the gums and mouth to help remove the toxin.

 Symptoms of pet distress from biting or licking a toad:

 - Hallucinations: acting strangely